bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/theme-best-practices.md

 ## Injecting variables

 Injecting javascript context variables allow you to access store data through your theme.
 You can inject javascript context variables using the `{{inject}}` helper for properties you want responses for by assigning a custom variable name.
 You can then use the `{{jsContext}}` handlebars helper to access a stringified JSON object containing all injected data with your assigned variable name as the key in key-value pairs.
+For more information, see [injection helpers](https://developer.bigcommerce.com/stencil-docs/reference-docs/handlebars-helpers-reference#injection-helpers).
 The code example below uses `{{inject}}` and `{{jsContent}}` to log the product name to your browser's console when added to Cornerstone's `product.html` file:

 ```javascript
 {{inject "myProductName" product.title}}